Milad-Shabani/Milad-Shabani/README.md

 Business Intelligence Engineer, 4+ years across telecom, pharma, manufacturing and marketplace operations.
 I build the layer between raw operational data and the decisions people actually make: warehouses that hold up under load, forecasts that answer a real business question, and dashboards a manager can act on in thirty seconds.

+Every project below ships the same way a real deliverable does: a results table with baselines, a stated limitation, and an artifact someone can actually open.

 M.Sc. in Industrial Engineering, Kharazmi University.
 Based in Karaj, Iran, and open to remote work and relocation.

 **Currently**